 Built by Vought.
 Delivered to the U. S. Navy (USN) as F4U-1 Corsair bureau number 02187.
 Disassembled and shipped overseas to the South Pacific and reassembled.

 Assigned to the United States Marine Corps (USMC) to squadron VMF-124 "Whistling Death/Wild Aces".
-No known nickname or nose art.
+No known nickname, nose art or squadron number.

 Lyon was officially declared dead on February 14, 1944.
 He earned the Purple Heart, posthumously.
 Lyon is memorialized on the tablets of the missing at Manila American Cemetery.

 Navy Serial Number Search Results - F4U-1 Corsair 02187

 USN Overseas Aircraft Loss List February 1943 - F4U Corsair 02187